The-FireHub-Project-old/TheCore/docs/topics/api/Str.md

 <deflist>
     <def title="This method has parameters:">
         <list><li>null or string or array <format style="bold">$allowed_tags</format> = null - <format style="italic">
-You can use the optional second parameter to specify tags which should not be stripped.</format></li></list>
+You can use the optional second parameter to specify tags which shouldn't be stripped.</format></li></list>
     </def>
 </deflist>
 ```php